 At this point in my career, I am privileged enough to be able to be a bit more picky in the positions I take.
 So this time round, I was keen to find a company that felt both welcoming and embodied the right values and behaviours.

 I wrote another post on Values & Behaviours back in mid-October, discussing how, it's not just the employees job to keep motivated; it is also a key part of being an effective manager.
 Like everyone else, I'm human, I need the support of my colleagues and friends to continue to do great things.
 I wanted a company that would respect and support me, thereby helping me become even more brill.

-As I'm sure you've realised, I'm female, working in a male dominated environment and challenging career..
-I have become so used to having to prove myself and justify my value to my colleagues at every other position, daily, that when I went through my latest interview process I was taken completely off guard.
+As I'm sure you've realised, I'm female, working in a male dominated environment and challenging career.
+I have become so used to having to prove myself and justify my value to my colleagues, often daily, that when I went through my latest interview process I was taken completely off guard.
 I was made to feel instantly trusted and respected.
 I never realised interviewing at a company could be so rewarding.

 In my final interview, with James Beverley, I remember thinking I already felt like a part of the team - this was just another meeting.
-This feeling was beyond shocking for someone diagnosed with an Anxiety disorder.
-I have never been relaxed in an interview process and this really allowed me to perform at my best.
+This feeling was beyond odd, as I have never felt this relaxed in an interview process, and it really allowed me to perform at my best.

 I'm super excited for the new adventures I have in store with Baringa, there will always be challenges in any career, but knowing I've found a place that actually at the core cares for it's people is more rewarding than I could explain.
 I’m looking forward to helping the business thrive and adding to what is already an excellent culture.